 Soon, the out of town guest departed, and the owner mentioned that this man had always felt deeply hurt.
 He was visiting our town after several years absence.
 The owner, who has insights and knowledge about her coffee house patrons, said the man was looking for love.

 I realized how loneliness and suffering may lead one to see difficulties where none exist.
-To stay within the trap of a dark emptiness rather than be able to accept a friend or a compliment.
+To stay within the dark emptiness rather than be able to accept a friend or a compliment.

 ” I feel he is reflecting to me a side of my self that has been healed and transformed.”
 I said.